 The TOF-facility GELINA [2][3] has been designed and built for high-resolution cross section measurements in the resonance region.
 It is a multi-user facility, providing a white neutron source with a neutron energy range from 10 meV to 20 MeV.
 The GELINA facility can host up to 10 experiments at measurement stations located between 10 m and 400 m from the neutron production target.
 The electron linear accelerator provides a pulsed electron beam with a maximum energy of 150 MeV, a maximum peak current of 10 A and a repetition rate ranging from 50 Hz to 800 Hz.
 A compression magnet reduces the width of the electron pulses to about 2 ns [4].
-The electron beam hits a mercurycooled uranium target producing Bremsstrahlung and subsequently neutrons via photonuclear reactions [5].
+Due to issues affecting the normal operation of the LINAC accelerator the resolution of the reported measurements varies between 8 and 10 ns.
+The electron beam hits a mercury-cooled uranium target producing Bremsstrahlung and subsequently neutrons via photonuclear reactions [5].
 Two water-filled beryllium containers mounted above and below the neutron production target are used to moderate the neutrons.
 By applying different neutron beam collimation conditions, experiments can use either a fast or a moderated neutron spectrum.
-The neutron production rate is monitored by BF_3 proportional counters which are mounted in the ceiling of the target hall.
+The neutron production rate is monitored by BF3 proportional counters which are mounted in the ceiling of the target hall.
 The output of the monitors is used to normalize the time-of-flight spectra to the same neutron intensity.
 The measurement stations are equipped with air conditioning systems that maintain a constant temperature to reduce electronic drifts in the detection chains due to temperature changes.

-This report describes the transmission measurements carried out at GELINA with ^{nat}Mo metallic samples.
+This report describes the transmission measurements carried out at GELINA with ^{nat}Fe metallic samples.
 To reduce bias effects due to e.g. dead time and background, the measurement and data reduction procedures recommended in Ref.
 [1] have been followed.
 The report provides the information required for extracting resonance parameters by using the resonance shape analysis code REFIT [6].
 In the description of the data the recommendations resulting from a consultant's meeting organized by the Nuclear Data Section of the IAEA (NDS/IAEA) have been followed [7].